Extended Period of Eligibility After SSDI Trial Work

 What are the requirements for extended period of eligibility after ssdi trial work?

-TL;DR: The Extended Period of Eligibility (EPE) is the 36-month period after your Trial Work Period ends.
+The Extended Period of Eligibility (EPE) is the 36-month period after your Trial Work Period ends.
 During the EPE, you receive SSDI payments for any month your earnings are below SGA ($1,620/month in 2026) and lose payment for months above SGA.
 Benefits can turn on and off without a new application.
+After the EPE, the first month above SGA triggers benefit termination.
+You may then use Expedited Reinstatement to restart benefits without a new application.

 How the EPE Works?